lidofinance/docs/docs/guides/steth-integration-guide.md

 ## Lido

 Lido is a family of liquid staking protocols across multiple blockchains, with headquarters on Ethereum.
 Liquid refers to the ability for a user’s stake to become liquid.
-This is done by issuing a derivative that is closely pegged to the value of the staked asset.
+Upon user's deposit Lido issues the derivative, which represents the deposited assets along with all the rewards & penalties accrued through deposit's staking.
+Unlike the staked funds, this derivative is liquid — it can be freely transferred between parties, making it usable across different DeFi applications while still accruing staking yield passively.
+It is paramount to preserve this property when integrating staking derivatives into any DeFi protocol.

 This guide refers to Lido on Ethereum (hereinafter referred to as Lido).
 For ether staked in Lido, it gives users stETH that is equal to the amount staked.
-The main proposition of Lido is that stETH provides stakers with an ether derivative that can be used throughout DeFi while accruing staking yield passively, it is paramount to preserve this stETH property when integrating it into any DeFi protocol.

 Lido's staking derivatives are widely adopted across Ethereum ecosystem:
 - The most important liquidity venues include [stETH/ETH liquidity pool on Curve](https://curve.fi/steth) and [wstETH/ETH MetaStable pool on Balancer v2](https://app.balancer.fi/#/pool/0x32296969ef14eb0c6d29669c550d4a0449130230000200000000000000000080).